skai111/db48x/help/db48x.md

 This flag disables numbered variables, behaving closer to the way RPL calculators work.
 For example, when the setting is active, `2.5 0 STO` generates an `Invalid name` error.

+## IgnoreSymbolCase

+Ignore the case in symbols, i.e. variables `X` and `x` are the same.
+Note that this is different from the way RPL in HP calculators works.

+## DistinguishSymbolCase

+Distinguish the case in symbols, i.e. variables `X` and `x` are distinct.
+This is the way RPL in HP calculators works.

 # States